bertiewooster/bertiewooster.github.io/_posts/2023-01-02-Mass-Spectrometry-Fragmentation-Tree.md

 ## Riboside Example

 Carboxyaminoimidazole riboside (CAIr) was studied by [Madrova et al.](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0208947#sec019).
 To put an electrical charge on the neutral CAIr molecule so it could be analyzed with mass spec, they used electrospray ionization.
 This ionization technique often protonates (adds a proton, that is H<sup>+</sup>, which is a hydrogen atom stripped of its electron) neutral molecules using a [proton source such as acetic acid](https://en.wikipedia.org/wiki/Electrospray_ionization#Ionization_mechanism).
-The parent ion, denoted as CAIr.H+ below, thus weighs one Dalton (which is the atomic mass of a [proton](https://en.wikipedia.org/wiki/Proton)) more than the neutral species.
+The parent ion, denoted as CAIr.H+ below, thus weighs approximately one Dalton (which is the atomic mass of a [proton](https://en.wikipedia.org/wiki/Proton)) more than the neutral species.

 Mass spec typically analyzes gas-phase ions in high vacuum, that is, very low pressures.
 Species that would not be stable in a condensed phase (liquid or solid) can be stable in the gas phase, and they can be analyzed by mass spec.
 As a result, some of the chemical formulas and SMILES strings may seem unusual.
 For example, in SMILES, `C` is a (non-aromatic) carbon atom which is assumed to have four bonds, and any bonds not explicitly stated are assumed to be to hydrogen atoms.
 But to specify that a carbon atom has a single positive charge and one bound hydrogen atom, you need to include the hydrogen atoms explicitly, for example `[CH+]`.
 Also, to add a proton when its location on the species is not known, I used the [disconnected structure](https://chemicbook.com/2021/02/13/smiles-strings-explained-for-beginners-part-1.html) notation of a dot, `.[H+]`

+### Enter Mass Spec Fragmentation Data and Create the Tree

 ```python
 # Input SMILES